Portuguese Tangier: History

 After the Portuguese started their expansion by taking Ceuta in retribution for its piracy in 1415, Tangier became a major goal.
 Portugal attempted to capture Tangier in 1437, 1458, and 1464 but only succeeded in 28 August 1471 after its population abandoned the city following the Portuguese conquest of Asilah.

 From Asilah King Afonso V dispatched the Marquis of Montemor Dom João ahead of a large detachment of troops to take possession of Tangier, and nominated as its first captain the Rodrigo Afonso de Melo, who took office with a garrison after the Marquis had left with the remainder of his troops.
 The original garrison of Tangier in 1471 numbered 40 horsemen; 470 infantry, of which 130 were crossbowmen; 10 gunners, 6 scouts.

 Tangier was considered too large for the Portuguese to adequately defend, hence King Afonso V ordered that three quarters of the city be demolished and the walls restricted to the remaining part.

 As in Ceuta, they converted its main mosque into the town's cathedral; it was further embellished by several restoration works.
 In addition to the cathedral, the Portuguese raised European-style houses and Franciscan and Dominican chapels and monasteries.

 Siege of Tangier, 1501

 In 1501, the Sultan of Fez assembled an army of 12000 men to attack Tangier.
-The captain of Tangier Dom Rodrigo de Castro was warned of the impending attack shortly before the army of Fez reached the vicinity of the by a messenger dog that had arrived from Portuguese Asilah with a message hung around its neck.
+The captain of Tangier Dom Rodrigo de Castro was warned of the impending attack shortly before the army of Fez reached the vicinity by a messenger dog that had arrived from Portuguese Asilah with a message hung around its neck.
 Dom Rodrigo readied the garrison, made a sally to cover the retreat of the farmers and the cattle still outside the walls, and after being wounded in the face and losing 9 men including his son, he withdrew behind the city walls.
 After fighting at the gate, the Sultan withdrew with his army four days later to attack Asilah instead.